 I am looking forward to working with you and hope that you have a great semester!

-Dr. Elizabeth Wilmer, Dean of Liberal Arts & Social Sciences
+Amy Anguiano, Interim Dean of Liberal Arts and Social Sciences

 An online orientation must be completed prior to the beginning of classes.
 Be sure to complete both the adjunct new hire orientation and the division's orientation.
 Click here to be directed to the orientation site.
 Please call the division office if you have any questions.
 You will be glad that you completed this process.